 A safety inspection examines all the equipment involved in getting the job done at a worksite, including PPE (personal protective equipment).
 The goal is to ascertain whether the equipment’s safeguards effectively prevent accidents or injuries.
 Safety inspections also examine workplace behavior to determine whether any practices are unsafe.
 Sometimes a safety issue might arise from both areas, like when a worker isn’t wearing PPE because there isn’t any available.

 Formal and frequent safety inspections are commonplace in virtually every industry.
 They ensure compliance with regulatory agencies like OSHA, keep your workforce safe from injury, and are a significant part of mitigating risk.
-Most importantly, safety inspections contribute to good record-keeping, which can make the difference in root cause analysis, incident reporting, and even contract acquisition.
+Most importantly, safety inspections contribute to good record-keeping, which can make a difference in root cause analysis, incident reporting, and even contract acquisition.

 What is a safety audit?